Rasti: Construction

 The construction method allows a person to join pieces by using medium pressure, locking the blocks together with semi-rigid plastic pins which, unlike other brands, avoids the friction and wear between the pins and the internal surfaces of the blocks.
-This system avoids the fragility and instability in the models, giving a solidity unequaled by any other construction toy or block system.
+This system avoids fragility and instability in the models, giving a solidity unequaled by any other construction toy or block system.